Graham Hogg (rugby union, born 1987): Amateur career

 He was awarded the John MacPhail scholarship in 2006 and played club rugby in New Zealand.

 He played for Biella rugby club in Italy.

 He played for the 'G-Force' team of East Grinstead.

 He later played for Greenock Wanderers when he was also a development officer at the club.
 He took the team to the Shield final at Murrayfield in 2019.
 He retired at the end of that season.

 Provincial and professional career

 He played for Borders U16 and Borders U18 grades.

 He was with the Border Reivers shortly before the club folded in 2007.

 International career

 He was capped at age-grades for Scotland at Under 18, Under 19 and Under 20s.

 He then went on to secure Scotland 7s caps, and represented Scotland in the Hong Kong Sevens event twice.

 Coaching career

 He coached at West of Scotland.

 He was a development officer at East Grinstead when he played there.

 He was a development coach for the English Rugby Union in 2016-17.

 He then became a development officer at Greenock Wanderers.

+Hogg became a development coach for his hometown club Hawick in the 2021/22 season.
+Following the departure of Matty Douglas in 2023/24, Hogg then became head coach of the club in March 2024.
+Winning the Scottish cup and finishing runners up in the Premiership in his first season in charge.